darienmt/darienmt.github.io/_posts/2016-03-03-advent-of-code-day-03.markdown

 disqus_identifier: advent-of-code-day03
 ---
 # First puzzle
 This time, we are helping Santa to deliver presents.
-The instruction to Santa could be represented as a string of characters.
-Each character represents a direction to move:
+The instruction to Santa is string of characters.
+Each character is a direction to move:

 - "^" => North
 - "v" => South